maxkasy/Marienthal_Analysis/Readme.md

 Data protection regulations prohibit us from sharing any of the data directly.
 The AMS (Austrian labor market serrvice) has, however, agreed to handle data access requests.
-Such requests should be directed to: [daniel.riegler@ams.at](mailto:daniel.riegler@ams.at).
+The contact address will be posted here soon.
 Data will be shared in the form of an archive with sub-folders.